 7.10 Pointing Stability for Moving Targets

 Observations of Solar System targets are subject to some special limitations on the achievable pointing stability during a visit.
-These limitations apply to both two-gyro and three-gyro operations.
+These limitations apply to one-gyro, two-gyro, and three-gyro operations.
+Additional limitations apply to one-gyro observations.

 For moving targets, the HST ground system assumes that the position of the target as seen from the center of the Earth can be approximated as a linear function of time.
 This is done using rates of motion calculated from the object's ephemeris for a time near the start of each orbit.
 If the target's geocentric ephemeris departs significantly from this linear approximation over the course of an orbit, this can lead to small but noticeable pointing offsets.
 If you think this may adversely affect your science, please consult with your Program Coordinator about possible strategies for ameliorating this effect.